 The company’s MSCI Frontier Markets Index tracks the performance of 89 constituents in 28 countries based on demographics, economic development, politics, and liquidity: Bahrain, Bangladesh, Burkina Faso, Benin, Croatia, Estonia, Guinea-Bissau, Ivory Coast, Jordan, Kenya, Kuwait, Lebanon, Lithuania, Kazakhstan, Mauritius, Mali, Morocco, Niger, Nigeria, Oman, Romania, Serbia, Senegal, Slovenia, Sri Lanka, Togo, Tunisia and Vietnam.

 To enter this club, a nation must have (at minimum) a stock-market regulator and no restrictions of withdrawing investments (when events turn bad).

 Many Frontier Markets Have One-Dimensional Economies

 Not only do these nations suffer from immature economies and stock markets, low levels of income per capita, and limited investment opportunities, but many are also one-trick ponies.

 For example, many frontier markets are in the Middle East, where their economies are heavily reliant on oil.

 Others used to be part of the Soviet Union and are struggling to rebuild their economies.
-Yet others, such as Argentina (which was the fifth largest economy more than a century ago), have economies limited to just agriculture and mining.
+Yet others have economies limited to just agriculture and mining.